 Staying active is not only about speaking to people but also about listening.
-Listening is vital for older people as they need to be heard.
-While staying active is about physical activity, it is also about mental agility and keeping that mental agility as one ages.
-Supporting older people to ensure mental agility is maintained as one gets older can be achieved through education, reducing social isolation and including their voice in policy and decision-making.
+Listening is vitally essential for older people as older people do not feel they are being heard.
+While staying active is about physical activity, it is also about mental agility and keeping that mental agility as one age.
+Supporting older people to ensure mental agility is continued into older age can be achieved through education, reducing social isolation and including their voice in policy and decision making.